laurynyzhao/laurynyzhao.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Physics, The Chinese University of Hong Kong, 2024
+* B.Sc. in Physics, The Chinese University of Hong Kong, 2024 (Expected)

 <!--- Work experience
 ======